hackclub/charon/docs/docs/methods/user/promote.md

 ---
 ## Usage info
-This endpoint is used to invite a user to the Slack workspace as a multi-channel guest.
-If the user is already a member of the workspace, they will be added to the programs channels.
+This endpoint is used to promote a mulit-channel guest to a full member.
+They'll also be added to the channels specified in the `channels` argument or in Charon's settings (default).

 ## Response
 A successful response will return a JSON object with the following structure: